 Since coloring your hair breaks the cuticle and makes it prone to dryness.
 Apply a protein treatment every 2-3 months to maintain the hair’s protein/moisture balance and you will begin to see and feel a difference in your hair.

 I had my hair in crocheting braids for almost a month.
 After taking down I used the ORS Hair Mayonnaise, but that alone wasn’t good enough.
-If you’ve been wearing braids, weaves or crochet braids as a protective style, consider doing a protein treatment after taking it down.
+If you’ve been wearing braids, weaves or crochet braids as a protective style, consider using the Aphogee Protein Treatment after taking it down.

 Shop this Post

 In a recent appointment, Tamika from Wesley Styles discussed the need for me to deep condition and do protein treatments regularly.
 I used the Aphogee Two Step Protein Treatment & Balanced Moisturizer and it definitely made a difference with my hair.
 There was less shedding, my curls popped and it felt moisturized.
-If your hair has been giving signs a protein treatment is needed, here’s how to do one using these two Aphogee products.
+If your hair has been giving signs mentioned above, here’s how to use the Aphogee Two Step Protein Treatment for Natural Hair.

 Step 1: Wash Your Hair

-Use an applicator bottle with a nozzle to section off the hair to apply the treatment.
+Use an applicator bottle with a nozzle to section off the hair to apply the Aphogee Two Step Protein Treatment.
 To prevent more tangles after application and distribute the product evenly, use a wide tooth comb.

 Step 3: Dry Your Hair